BUB2020/bubble/README.md

 * Mining Method: get extra BUB as a reward by staking your BUB.

+* Staking Limit per Round:1-∞，but the BUB mining limit will be converted at a ratio of 1:1,000 based on the number of ETH you are staking.e.g. if you stake 20 ETH, then there will be 20,000 BUB that can be used to calculate the mining rewards, and there is no benefit for the excess.

 * Basic ROI : 15% per round, APY 1095%

 * You need to start ETH mining first, then you can stake BUB.

-* Calculation: Total Yield / Round = basic ROI * genesis boost * mine owner level coefficient * re-investment coefficient
+* Calculation: Total Yield / Round = basic ROI * genesis boost * miner level coefficient * re-investment coefficient

-> For example: You started mining for the first time during the genesis period, staked 15 ETH and 20,000 BUB at the same time.
-After 5 days, the profit will be 15,000 * 15% * 2 * 1.0 * 1.0 = 2,250 BUB, the APY is as high as 2190%.
+> For example: You started mining for the first time during the genesis period, staked 15 ETH and 15,000 BUB at the same time.
+After 5 days, the profit will be 15,000 * 15% * 2 * 1.0 * 1.0 = 4,500 BUB, the APY is as high as 2190%.

 ## 3.Referral Pool